Life Insurance for Maritime Workers

 How Underwriting Works for Maritime Workers

-Most fully underwritten policies will still consider build, blood pressure, cholesterol, family history, tobacco use, and general medical history, just like any other applicant.
-If you’re unsure what to expect from the medical side of the process, this guide can help: What Is a Life Insurance Exam?.
+Most fully underwritten policies still consider build, blood pressure, cholesterol, family history, tobacco use, and general medical history — just like any other applicant.
+The best strategy is to prescreen informally before submitting any formal application, which identifies the most favorable carrier for your specific combination of occupational and health factors before any MIB record is created.
+Our resource on how to prescreen a life insurance application covers this process in detail — the informal carrier inquiry approach that positions maritime cases correctly from the start.
+If you’re unsure what to expect from the medical side of the process, this guide can help: what is a life insurance exam.

 Special Considerations for Seafarers, Offshore Workers, and Port Crews

 Maritime underwriting often comes down to context.
 Underwriters may ask about time offshore, time at sea per year, international vs. domestic waters, and whether you routinely operate in areas the carrier considers higher risk.
-They may also ask about emergency access and how quickly medical care is available in the event of injury or illness, especially for offshore roles.
-These questions aren’t designed to disqualify you—they’re designed to classify risk accurately.
+They may also ask about emergency access and how quickly medical care is available in the event of injury or illness — especially for offshore roles.
+These questions are not designed to disqualify you; they are designed to classify risk accurately so the carrier can underwrite it fairly rather than conservatively.
+Schedule and contract structure can also matter.
+Some maritime careers involve rotating weeks on and off, while others involve long deployments.
+Underwriters may want to understand whether your work is seasonal, contract-based, or continuous.
+For U.S. citizens working on foreign-flagged vessels, coverage is often still available as long as residency is established in the United States — the vessel’s flag does not automatically disqualify the applicant.

 Types of Life Insurance Available to Maritime Workers